rapidsai/deployment/source/platforms/databricks.md

 %restart_python
 ```

-## Test RAPIDS
+## Verify the installation

-You can run the following code snippet to verify that the RAPIDS libraries are installed successfully on your choice of compute.
+You can run the following code snippet to verify that the libraries are installed successfully on your choice of compute.

 ```python
 import cudf